-If someone who is receiving a pension from the Cambridgeshire Fund or Northamptonshire Fund dies, it is important for the next-of-kin or the person handling the Estate to contact the Pensions Service as soon as possible.
+If someone who is receiving a pension from the Cambridgeshire Fund or Northamptonshire Fund dies, it is important for the next-of-kin or the person handling the Estate to contact us as soon as possible.
 This is so we can find out if there are any dependents’ benefits due and also keep overpayments to a minimum.

 I am setting up a power of attorney